 Dear Willard and Humanist,

-This is an interesting argument and given the institutional arrangements of the Digital Humanities, they aren’t going to be resolved quickly.
-I think where we find ourselves in the Digital Humanities is wedged somewhere between a contemporary version of CP Snow’s Two Cultures argument.
-But rather than wedged between ‘Science’ and ‘Humanities’ we find ourselves stuck somewhere between highly skilled technical labour and academic labour.
-They are both two very valuable and different cultures with divergent approaches to work, merit, aspiration, and research significance.
-This division is especially problematic in the UK context given the history of the class system where working class kids went to technical school and middle class kids were given the opportunity to become academics.
-This of course changed significantly with mass tertiary education and the rise of the Polytechnics.
+This is an interesting argument; given the institutional arrangements of the Digital Humanities, they will take time to resolve.
+Where we find ourselves in the Digital Humanities is wedged between a contemporary version of CP Snow’s Two Cultures argument.
+But rather than wedged between ‘Science’ and ‘Humanities’, we find ourselves between highly skilled technical and academic labour.
+They are both precious and different cultures with divergent approaches to work, merit, aspiration, and research significance.
+This division is especially problematic in the UK context given the history of the class system where working-class kids went to technical school and middle-class kids were allowed to become academics.
+This changed significantly with mass tertiary education and the rise of the Polytechnics.

 And in recent years, ‘pragmatism’ (or even utilitarianism) in the UK has taken a decisively hegemonic and political role in the middle classes spurred on by excessive London ‘City’ culture and a somewhat pragmatic anti-intellectual elite.
 The Banking sector in that country was after all merely there to perform a service function, but somehow managed through ‘service innovation’ to create a bloated self-serving industry that not only rewarded itself for its own mediocrity, but subsumed the more productive and innovative components of the British economy.